Colby Suggs

-Logan Colby Suggs (born October 25, 1991) is an American professional baseball coach and former pitcher.
-He is the bullpen coach for the Minnesota Twins of Major League Baseball.
-Prior to playing professionally, Suggs attended the University of Arkansas, where he played college baseball for the Arkansas Razorbacks.
+Logan Colby Suggs (born October 25, 1991) is an American professional baseball former pitcher and current coach who is the bullpen coach for the Texas Rangers of Major League Baseball (MLB).
+Before playing professionally, Suggs attended the University of Arkansas, where he played college baseball for the Arkansas Razorbacks.
+He previously coached in MLB for the Minnesota Twins.

+Playing career

-Amateur career
+Amateur

 Suggs attended Sulphur Springs High School in Sulphur Springs, Texas, and played for the school's baseball and American football teams.
 In football, he played center for the school's state championship team.
-He was not selected in the Major League Baseball (MLB) Draft after graduating from high school, so he enrolled at the University of Arkansas to play college baseball for the Arkansas Razorbacks baseball team.
+He was not selected in the Major League Baseball draft after graduating from high school, so he enrolled at the University of Arkansas to play college baseball for the Arkansas Razorbacks baseball team.
 Suggs pitched in relief for the Razorbacks.
 In 2012, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League and was named a league all-star.
 In 2013, Suggs recorded 13 saves for Arkansas, a Razorbacks record.